Non-equilibrium dynamics of electron emission from cold and hot graphene under proton irradiation

-In this work, we develop a computational first-principles description of the real-time electron emission dynamics of proton-irradiated graphene, as a prototypical 2D material, and make connections with experiment.
-A combination of real-time time-dependent density functional theory (RT-TDDFT) and Ehrenfest dynamics has been successfully applied in numerous studies \cite{niggas_ion-induced_2022,kononov_anomalous_2021,kononov_pre-equilibrium_2020,vazquez_electron_2021,gruber_ultrafast_2016,ueda_quantum_2016,ueda_secondary-electron_2018,tsubonoya_time-dependent_2014} to simulate femto-second electron dynamics under external irradiation, providing a temporal and spatial resolution that is still experimentally difficult to achieve.
-Despite that, no first principles study comprehensively examines the duration and kinetic energy spectra of secondary-electron emission.
-Additionally, as the time interval between successive projectile ions approaches a few picoseconds, the effect of non-vanishing electron and lattice temperature, e.g.\ caused by excitations of preceding ion impacts, must be considered.
-The understanding of such effects is lacking in the literature, but crucial when using secondary electrons as a probe for thermalization processes in the target material.
-Here we aim to develop a description of how the local, pre-excited target material responds to external ion irradiation and how this affects intensity and duration of secondary electron pulses.
-Also, we compute the kinetic energy spectrum of the secondary electrons and quantify the effect of kinetic energy and trajectory of incident protons.
-This comprehensive understanding of secondary electron pulses from ground-state and pre-excited monolayer graphene offers critical insights into the local, and temperature-dependent material properties, enriching our knowledge of the underlying electron dynamics in graphene.
+Here, we develop a computational first-principles description of the secondary electron emission dynamics, including duration and kinetic energy spectra, for proton-irradiated graphene and make connections with experiments.
+We use real-time time-dependent density functional theory (RT-TDDFT) and Ehrenfest dynamics, which have successfully simulated femtosecond electron dynamics under external irradiation\cite{niggas_ion-induced_2022,kononov_first-principles_2022,kononov_pre-equilibrium_2020,vazquez_electron_2021,gruber_ultrafast_2016,ueda_quantum_2016,ueda_secondary-electron_2018,tsubonoya_time-dependent_2014}, providing temporal and spatial resolutions that are difficult to achieve experimentally.
+We explicitly consider the effects of non-vanishing electron and lattice temperatures of pre-excited graphene, e.g.\ caused by preceding ion impact, advancing understanding of secondary electrons as a probe for thermalization processes.
+We provide comprehensive characterization of secondary electron pulses from ground-state and excited monolayer graphene, as a prototypical 2D material, and critical insights into its local and temperature-dependent material properties.